 The first flight from the mainland to Catalina Island took place in 1912, when legendary aviator Glen Martin flew from Newport Beach to Avalon Harbor in a bi-plane he had made himself.
 Martin would go on to set many more records, but that 1912 flight was not only the first time anyone had flown to Catalina, it was also the first time a flight had taken off and landed on the water.

-For generations, Catalina seaplanes were a popular mode of cross channel transportation, bringing thousands of individuals to the island.
+For generations, Catalina Island seaplanes were a popular mode of cross channel transportation, bringing thousands of individuals to the island.
 Operating under several different airlines, these seaplanes initially utilized a terminal at what is now Hamilton Cove.
 After landing just offshore, planes would taxi to the beach where they were hauled ashore onto an ingenious turntable terminus.
 Once arriving passengers deplaned and departing passengers boarded, the turntable could be rotated and the plane pointed in the right direction for taking off toward the mainland.

-In later years, Grumman Goose seaplanes arrived at the Pleasure Pier and at Pebbly Beach, offering scheduled commercial air service to Catalina Island until 1989.
+In later years, Grumman Goose seaplanes arrived at the Green Pleasure Pier and at Pebbly Beach, offering scheduled commercial air service to Catalina Island until 1989.

 These days, the only way to fly to Catalina Island, unless you are – or are friendly with – a pilot, is via helicopter.
 IEX Helicopters offers on-demand charter service to Avalon from Long Beach and San Pedro as well as several other Southern California airports.